Callao, Peru: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and C. Ensure that you choose the correct type.
-Most adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types A and C. Make sure to pick the right kind.
+The majority of adapters currently available are simply plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most areas.

 • Luggage scale to avoid fees